tensor4all/xfac/docs/intro.md

 F(\sigma_{0}\sigma_{1}...\sigma_{R-1}) \equiv f(x(\bar{\sigma})) \approx M_1(\sigma_{0})M_2(\sigma_1)...M_n(\sigma_{R-1})
 $$

 making explicit the possible low entanglement between different scales of the function.
-Potentially, quantics allows arbitrary resolution representation (by using astronomically big grids like $2^R$) with cost scaling linear in $R$.
+Potentially, quantics allows arbitrary resolution representation (by using astronomically big grids of $2^R$ points) with cost scaling linear in $R$.

 As examples of applications we can mention:
 1. Integration of multidimensional functions: